 The general duties of an attorney, whether serving as the child's attorney or as best interests attorney, include developmentally appropriate communication with the child and interviews of all parties and persons likely to have significant knowledge of the child's circumstances.
 The attorney should investigate the case fully while still complying with ethical restrictions on contact with represented parties, and conversely the attorney should ensure that other parties respect the ethical restrictions arising from the fact that the child is represented in the proceeding.
 The attorney is in a pivotal position in negotiations and should attempt to resolve the case in the least adversarial manner possible.
-Both the child's attorney and the best interests attorney have the duty to advise and counsel the child and review proposed settlements on behalf of the child.
-Similarly, lawyers should be cognizant of children's sense of time and should expedite the proceedings to achieve a prompt resolution whenever feasible.
 For a detailed enumeration of the pretrial and trial responsibilities for children's counsel, attorneys should refer to Standards III (F) and (G) of the ABA Custody Standards.